Heritage Conservation FAQ's

 Some designated heritage properties also include protection of interior features; please contact Heritage & Urban Design staff to see if your property has an internal designation.

-Owners of listed properties are encouraged to discuss their plans of alteration or renovation with Heritage staff and the MHC for free advice and assistance and to take advantage of the MHC's resources that may otherwise not be available.
+Owners of listed properties are encouraged to discuss their plans of alteration or renovation with Heritage staff and the Heritage Kingston for free advice and assistance and to take advantage of the Heritage Kingston's resources that may otherwise not be available.

 The owner of a designated property must also seek Council approval to demolish any part of a designated property.